dragosprju/jobshop2015/README.md

 ## Changelog

+2020-May-21: Changed some Font Awesome icons to emojis, since Font Awesome wasn't working anymore for some reason.

+2020-May-21: Changed main logo link to local, relative link.

 2020-May-21: Changed HTTP to HTTPS everywhere, since HTTPS wasn't required at that time.

-2020-May-21: Changed some Font Awesome icons to emojis, since Font Awesome wasn't working anymore for some reason.
+2020-May-21: There is a catalogue on ISSUU.
+I have downloaded it offline and linked properly on the website.

 2020-May-21: Removed Google and Facebook code snippets.

 2015-March: Created website. :)

 ## Copyright